Transients from ONe White-Dwarf - Neutron-Star/Black-Hole Mergers: Results

 The different models of how mass is ejected in our binaries, described in Section~\ref{sec:MethodSNuSetup}, allow us to assess the uncertainties in our current lightcurve and spectral modelling.
 We show the typical effects in Figure~\ref{fig:ModelComparison}.
 The fiducial {\sl Fast Ejecta} model, considered in this Section, is based on the assumption that the material is ejected from the disk while preserving its velocity and composition structure.
 In {\sl Fast mixed ejecta} model, we initialise the compositions assuming they get homogeneously mixed instead, allowing us to assess the effects of mixing on the lightcurves and spectra.
 The main effect of mixing is that the lightcurves become smoother.
 In particular, the early bump in the r-band disappears for all models, which is expected since the bump is caused by excess $^{56}$Ni in the outer ejecta.
 The peak in the mixed models occurs a bit earlier, likely also related to nickel redistribution.
 The absorption lines in the mixed models mostly get weaker compared to the fiducial model.
 This behaviour may be explained by a smaller amount of burned material being outside the photosphere for these models.
 We observe similar effects for all the other WD-NS/BH models.

 The velocity distribution of the ejected material is also uncertain.
 In the {\sl Slow ejecta} model, we investigate the characteristic effect of the ejecta velocities being small.
 For this, we adopt material velocities with a Gaussian mean of $400\,$km/s and a 1-$\sigma$ spread of $200\,$km/s, as would occur in mechanically-driven disc winds.
 In this case, the compositions are effectively initialised as mixed.
-As we see in Figure~\ref{fig:ModelComparison}, the main effect on the lightcurves is that the transient evolution is several times slower, in proportion to the mean velocity\footnote{We note that in the figure, the bumpy appearance of the lightcurves from slow-ejecta models is an effect of binning adopted in our SuperNu models.
-More specifically, for {\sl Slow ejecta} and {\sl Two-component ejecta} models we use the same velocity grid extending to $10000\,{\textrm km}/{\textrm s}$, which is needed by the latter model since it contains fast-moving material.
-At the same time, since SuperNu uses a linear velocity grid, this results in coarse coverage of the low-velocity region.
-We have verified that initialising {\sl Slow ejecta} model on a densely-sampled velocity grid removes the bumpy features from the lightcurve, although such a grid is impossible for the {\sl Two-component ejecta} model.}.
+As we see in Figure~\ref{fig:ModelComparison}, the main effect on the lightcurves is that the transient evolution is several times slower, in proportion to the mean velocity.
 The transient peaks at about $100$ days, showing only weak dependence on the WD mass.
 Since the radiated energy must remain the same, the resulting transients are typically about one magnitude dimmer.
 Due to the same velocity distribution, the lightcurve shapes for all WD-NS/BH models are similar, only showing differences in the peak luminosity, in proportion to the amount of $^{56}$Ni.
 The spectra of slow-ejecta models partly resemble later-time spectra of faster-evolving models.

-Finally, the {\sl Two-component ejecta} model shows very little difference compared to the {\sl Slow ejecta} model.
-In the two-component model, the gravitationally unbound material is initialised with the velocities taken directly from the simulations, while the gravitationally bound material is initialised as in the {\sl Slow ejecta} model.
-The similarity is because the amount of the gravitationally unbound material, also called dynamical ejecta, in all our models, is small, of the order a few times $0.001\,{\rm M}_\odot$.
-The small mass and high velocity of the fast dynamically-ejected component likely make it optically thin early on, thus leaving only a very minor effect on the lightcurve and spectra.
+Finally, the {\sl Reduced-mass ejecta} model may be seen as a fainter and faster-evolving version of the {\sl Fast ejecta} and {\sl Fast mixed ejecta} models.
+In the {\sl Reduced-mass ejecta} model, the material is initialised similarly as in the {\sl Fast mixed ejecta} model.
+However, we decreased the ejecta mass in each velocity bin proportionally while preserving the composition, so that the total ejecta mass is $0.7\,{\rm M}_\odot$ for model W, rather than $1.1\,{\rm M}_\odot$.
+The peak luminosity becomes smaller in proportion to the mass due to a smaller amount of $^{56}$Ni.
+The evolution becomes faster in proportion to $M_{\rm ej}$, as expected.
+Due to the same composition and velocity structure, however, spectral evolution is very similar to the fast ejecta models.